SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: SituFont System Design and Implementation

 \subsubsection{Context Sensing}

-The contextual detection system is divided into two key components: context recognition for confirming labels and input for the font adjustment model.
+The contextual detection system has two key components: context recognition for confirming labels and input for the font adjustment model.

 For context recognition and label confirmation, the system utilizes several data sources.
-It determines location based on GPS POI data and visual input from the rear camera using Vision-Language Models (VLMs).
+It determines location based on GPS POI data and visual input from the rear camera using Vision-Language Models (GPT-4o\footnote{\url{https://openai.com/index/hello-gpt-4o/}}).
 Additionally, it assesses the user's movement state by analyzing 3-axis vibration data through a pre-trained machine-learning model designed to recognize specific movements.
-Furthermore, by leveraging Large Language Models (LLMs), users can actively describe or modify the current recognized context by typing or using voice input, allowing for more accurate or personalized adjustments to the detected environment.
+Furthermore, by leveraging Large Language Models (GPT-3.5Turbo\footnote{\url{https://openai.com/index/gpt-3-5-turbo-fine-tuning-and-api-updates/}}), users can actively describe or modify the current recognized context by typing or using voice input, allowing for more accurate or personalized adjustments to the detected environment.

 The font adjustment model relies on various sensor inputs to optimize the reading experience.
 It monitors ambient light intensity using the mobile phone’s light sensor and takes into account 3-axis vibration data collected from the mobile phone’s accelerometer sensor.
 The user’s reading distance refers to the distance between their eyes and the screen.
 To calculate this, MediaPipe’s face recognition functionality is utilized \cite{lugaresi2019mediapipeframeworkbuildingperception}, specifically leveraging the face landmarks to determine the proportion of the eyes in the image, which is then converted into the actual reading distance by factoring in the user's real interpupillary distance (IPD) before detection.
 A similar method is used in AngleSizer to detect the distance between two hands \cite{Xiaoqing2024}.